warmist/scripts/docs/agitation-rebalance.rst

 fish.
 Once it crosses a threshold, wildlife that enters the map will be agitated and will aggressively attack your units.
 Once a year, the counter is decremented by a fixed amount.
-This means that once you cross the threshold that starts the agitation attacks, you will suffer near-constant retribution, at least until the next year.
+This means that once you cross the threshold that starts the agitation attacks, you will suffer near-constant retribution until you stop all tree cutting and fishing on the surface for years until the counter fall lows enough again.

-DF also maintains counters for each cavern layer, but instead of attacks starting when the counter crosses a threshold, larger values of the counter represent a larger *chance* of an invasion (checked once per season).
-This counter is also used to determine when forgotten beasts can start attacking.
+DF also maintains counters for each cavern layer, but instead of attacks starting when the counter crosses a threshold, larger values of the counter represent a larger *chance* of an invasion (randomized and checked once per season).
+This counter also affects the chance of a forgotten beasts attack.
 The cavern irritation counter is increased for tree felling and fishing within the cavern's area.
 Moreover, doing anything that makes noise will increase the irritation level further.
 Responding to invaders in the caverns makes noise,